sensu/sensu-docs/content/sensu-go/5.18/operations/monitor-sensu/monitor-sensu-with-sensu.md

   runtime_assets:
     - monitoring-plugins
 {{< /code >}}

 {{< /language-toggle >}}

-## Monitoring external etcd
+## Monitor external etcd

-In the case where your Sensu Go deployment utilizes an external etcd cluster, you'll need to check the health of the respective etcd instances.
-See the examples below:
+If your Sensu Go deployment uses an external etcd cluster, you'll need to check the health of the respective etcd instances.

+This example includes checks for your primary (Backend Alpha) and secondary (Backend Beta) backends:

 {{< language-toggle >}}

-{{< code yaml "Backend Alpha">}}
+{{< code yml "Backend Alpha">}}
----
 type: CheckConfig
 api_version: core/v2
 metadata: